Course Descriptions and Registration

 FULL YEAR ELECTIVES

 LIBRARY AIDE Media aides will receive instruction in library skills and media center management.
 Library skills include Understanding of the Dewey Decimal System.
 Media center management skills include locating and shelving materials (alphabetical and numerical filing), operating duplicating equipment and computers, assisting media center patrons.
 A signature is required for this class. *Students must have librarian approval.
-Pick up required approval aide form from Mrs. Yei in the Library.
+Pick up required approval aide form from Mrs. Proctor in the Library.

 ENGLISH LANGUAGE DEVELOPMENT II Is an intensive course of communicative and academic English instruction.
 The course is designed for students identified as English Language Learners (ELLs) at the emergent levels of oral, reading and writing in English.